The moment we’re born we begin to self-destruct. Some do it quicker and more beautifully than others.

 Falling from a constellation, a beautiful disintegration, shooting stars, that's what we are.

 I never gave away anything without wishing I had kept it; nor kept it without wishing I had given it away.

 Mary Louise Brooks was born in Cherryvale, Kansas in 1906 to Leonard Porter Brooks, a workaholic lawyer, and Myra Rude, a dilettante pianist, who determined that any “squalling brats she produced could take care of themselves”.
 When Louise was sexually abused at age nine, Myra blamed her daughter.
 Louise grew up unsupervised and untamed, but gifted (or cursed) with a lasting interest in books and the arts.

-Aged fifteen, she moved to Los Angeles and joined the Denishawn modern dance company.
+Aged fifteen, she moved to New York and joined the Denishawn modern dance company.
 A gifted performer, Louise soon landed featured roles, but her disregard for authority and promiscuity (which included allegedly sleeping with the entire backstage crew) irked Ruth St Denis, who fired the seventeen-year-old in front of the class, telling her: “I am dismissing you from the company because you want life handed to you on a silver salver.”

 For Louise, whose only dream was to be a dancer equal of Martha Graham, it left a deep scar from which she would never recover.
 The final chapter of her unfinished autobiography, written three years before her death, is tellingly titled: The Silver Salver.

 Moving to New York, she found work as a chorus girl and featured in the Ziegfeld Follies.
 Partying and photoshoots brought her to the attention of Paramount Pictures.
 Louise spent three years in Hollywood making fourteen largely forgettable films.